laurieroy/rails-foodlog/README.md

 - Clone the repository onto your local machine
 - CD into the directory
 - Run `bundle install` to install the gems
-- Run `rails db:create`
+- Run `rails db:create`	to create the db, migration file
+- Run `rails db:migrate` to create the tables
 - Run `rails s` to Start the server
 - Open your browser and go to `localhost:3000`.

-commit defadedf1e1b88ea4b0c was the end of the tutorial
+- (ctl - c to stop the server)

+Commit defadedf1e1b88ea4b0c was the end of the tutorial, but I had changed my system time to add some earlier meals, instead of doing it in the console.
+This munged the commit times requiring a rebase, so the end of the tutorial is now mixedin with my changes.

 TODO/Issues:
 * Add pagination to archive